- I can’t see my courses in Blackboard. It says Not Enrolled in Any Courses?

 - Click on your name at the top of the Blackboard Window, then on the My Grades icon along the left icon row.

 Please Note: Keep in mind, this is not your official grade.
 Official grades are posted in the Student Information System(SIS) at the end of the semester.

 Why can’t I see my grade in Blackboard?

-Not all instructors at RCC display grades in Blackboard.
-Please read your syllabus and contact your instructor to find out how your grades will be posted.
+First, read your syllabus or contact your instructor to find out how your grades will be posted.
 The grades posted in Blackboard are not your official grade posting.
 Your official grade is posted in the Student Information System (SIS) at the end of each semester on the grade due date.
-If your instructor is allowing you to view grades in Blackboard you will see a My Grades area in your Blackboard course menu listing.

-If your instructor only has one attempt on the quiz or test that you are taking, you will need to contact the instructor to reset the test attempt.
-You will need to let them know why you were unable to submit when emailing the instructor.
+If your instructor only has one attempt on the quiz or test that you are taking, you may need to contact the instructor to reset the test attempt.
+Tests routinely save your progress so first try to reconnect.
+If you cannot do so, you will need to contact your instructor and let them know why you were unable to complete the test.

 When taking a quiz/test I keep getting disconnected?

 If you continue to get disconnected when taking a quiz/test, you may need verify if your Internet connection is stable.
 A common practice with some internet providers is to “throttle” home connections during peak traffic periods.
 This can occasionally look to web applications as if the user is leaving the site.
 You may need to try a business location (Library or School).